Chang-ERIBA/Protocol_HTRP/readme.md

   - \<filterValue\>    : Numeric value with the threshold to filter low-quality data bases on the total number of colonies per strain on Non-Selective Plates.
 By default the threshold is **10**.
   - \<Output_Dir\>      : Output directory.
 By default, a new directory named **Output** will be created.

-**Note.** From simplicity, put the Inputfile and the Keyfile in a **Data** folder inside the directory containing the script files.
+**Note.** For simplicity, put the Inputfile and the Keyfile in a **Data** folder inside the directory containing the script files.
 In this way, the path to the files will be: `Data/"filename"`.

-**Note.** It is easier to fill in the desired files names and parameters in a text editing program, and then copy and paste the whole command in the Terminal.
+**Note.** It is easier to fill in the desired file names and parameters in a text editing program, and then copy and paste the whole command in the Terminal.

 Please check the Examples reported at the bottom of this tutorial.

 ## Output

-This generate an output excel file with the following name:
+This script generates an output Excel file with the following name:

 > \<ColonyFileName\>\_\<MedianRatioNSP\>\_\<MedianRatioSP\>\_\<filterValue\>\_\<Date\>.xlsx

 And the following sheets:

 - Raw
+- Raw-Ordered
 - Ordered
 - Ranked
 - Filtered